BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Head Taker** `ACTIVE`

-If his army is Broken, instead of taking a Courage test, Ugluk can kill a friendly Warrior within 2" to pass the test, with a [Stand Fast] Range of 12" that affects both Warrior and Hero models.
+Should Uglúk's Army be Broken, then at the start of his Activation, instead of taking his Courage Test Uglúk can choose to kill a friendly Warrior model within 2" of him; remove the killed model as a casualty.
+If he does, then Uglúk will automatically pass his Courage Test, and his [Stand Fast] will be increased to 12" and will affect both Hero and Warrior models.

 - **"Looks like meat's back on the menu, boys!"** `ACTIVE`

-Upon Activation, Ugluk can kill a friendly Orc Warrior within 2" of him.
-All friendly Uruk-hai within 6" gain [Fearless], and +1 To Wound until the end of that turn.
-If Ugluk does this when the army is Broken, it will also count as triggering the Head Taker rule above.
+At the start of his Activation, Uglúk can kill a friendly Orc Warrior within 2" of him; remove the killed model as a casualty.
+If Uglúk does this, then all friendly Uruk-hai models within 6" of him gain the [Fearless] special rule and gain a bonus of +1 To Wound when making Strikes until the end of the turn.
+If Uglúk does this in a turn in which his Army is Broken, then it will also count as triggering the Head Taker rule above.

 </div>